 This age-old Celtic tradition is a beautiful way to accompany your wedding vows.
 It involves winding a cord or ribbon around both of your hands, bonding you in your new life together.
 You could also involve your friends and family in your ceremony by asking them to make a handfasting cord for you.

 If you’re nature lovers (and you probably are) plant a tree together during your ceremony and you will have a permanent, natural reminder of your special day.
-Remember to check with the landowner before incorporating this into your ceremony.
+Remember to check with the landowner before incorporating this into your ceremony, and only plant a tree that is native to that area.

 Sharing A Toast